The Good Samaritan Revisited

 But just as the story of Job moves us on past this view, Jesus does not teach that our misfortunes are our just deserts.
 Indeed he restores life and here appears to be asking others to do the same.
 I guess the first part of such a course of action depends on not walking by on the other side, perhaps even seeking out those who face misfortune.

 Such an attitude requires forethought and even planning.
 If there are several in a group such as a congregation who believe that action as neighbours is important they might for example follow proactive planning as suggested by Marcus Borg.
-Tim Scorer in his book Experiencing the Heart of Christianity, suggests following Borg’s suggestions for practicing compassion and justice summarised as:
+Tim Scorer in his book Experiencing the Heart of Christianity, where Borg’s suggestions for practicing compassion and justice summarised as:

 • Having direct contact with the poor and disadvantaged.